 In contrast to most jigsaw blades, the teeth of opposite tooth blades point downwards instead of upwards so that they cut on the downstroke, not the upstroke.
 This implies that they can effectively cut through materials that inclined to splinter.
 For example, laminate worktops, without damaging their surface.

 Plunge Cut Blades:

 Blades designed for scroll cutting are narrower and smaller than standard blades.
-This permits them to cut tight curves without binding or breaking.
-These sharp blades are perfect and ideal for delicate cutting for making great, clean and controlled cuts.
+This permits them to cut tight curves without bending or breaking.
+These sharp blades are perfect and ideal for delicate cutting for making great, clean, and controlled cuts.